cables-gl/cables_docs/md/7_lighting/shadows/shadows.md

 - [Shadow](https://cables.gl/op/Ops.Gl.ShaderEffects.Shadow_v2)

-in conjuction with any [Material](https://cables.gl/ops/collection/Material).
+in conjuction with any material.

 Before we dive into creating shadows, we need to cover the basic terminology first: